MA in Global Environmental Policy

-Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master's degree are considered after successful completion of 9 credit hours in the graduate program at American University.
+Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master's degree must be completed in the student's first semester in the graduate program at American University.
 A minimum grade of B in each course is required for transfer.
-Transfer courses must have been completed within seven years of admission and must fulfill stated requirements of the degree program.
+Transfer courses must have been completed within five years of admission and must fulfill stated requirements of the degree program.

-- 39 credit hours of approved graduate course work with a minimum cumulative grade point average of 3.00, including 18 credit hours in the core, 9 credit hours in a concentration, 6 credit hours in research methods, 3 elective credits, and a 3 credit hour capstone
+- 39 credit hours of approved graduate coursework with a minimum cumulative grade point average of 3.00, including 18 credit hours in the core, 9 credit hours in a concentration, 6 credit hours in research methods, 3 elective credit hours, and a 3 credit hour capstone experience.

-- Capstone experience: demonstration of critical thinking, research and writing skills through the completion of a master's thesis (original research project intended for students planning to pursue doctoral work), a substantial research paper (research or policy paper: scope and topic vary by program), or a practicum.
+- Capstone experience: demonstration of critical thinking, research and writing skills through completion of a master's thesis, substantial research paper requirement, or practicum.
 All courses taken to fulfill this requirement must be passed with a grade of B or better.

-- Thesis: 6 credit hours (3 credit hours of thesis credit and 3 elective credit hours) and submission of the thesis
+- Thesis: 6 credit hours of thesis credit and submission of the thesis

 - Substantial research paper requirement: 3 credit hours